pauarge/LP/haskell/README.md

 Does all compilation steps in one and generates two executables:

-* **lang** This is the PCCTS parser.
+* **reader** This is the PCCTS parser.
 It receives some input through stdin and outputs a string that can be interpreted as a program.
 * **program** Reads a file in the same directory called `programhs.txt` and if it contains a valid program, it runs it.

 This commands are assuming an standard installation of PCCTS 1.3+ and Haskell (GHC) 7+ on Ubuntu 16.04.
 In order to make it work somewhere else, the *included directory* flag on `g++` command may change.